tricinel/dotfiles/Readme.md

 # Bogdan's dotfiles

 These are my dotfiles.
-I use them with zsh and [warp](https://warp.dev) is my terminal of choice.
-I've pulled in what I needed from various amazing Github contributors like [@paulirish](https://github.com/paulirish/dotfiles), [@mathiasbynens](https://github.com/mathiasbynens/dotfiles/) or [@holman](https://github.com/holman/dotfiles) and [@chantastic](https://github.com/chantastic/dotfiles).
-So 1 billion thanks to them.
-My own additions are minor.
-The basically come from various online resources and videos.
-Feel free to fork and contribute.
+I use them with zsh and [ghostty](https://ghostty.org/) is my terminal of choice.

 ## How to install